-"Mama, and you ever have another wife besides mother?"
+"I have, and you ever have another wife beside mother?"
 "No, my boy; what possessed you to ask such a question?"
-"Because I saw in the old family Bible where you married Anna Domini in 1885, and that isn't mother, for her name was Sally Smith."
+"Because I saw in the old family Bible where you married Anne Domini in 1835, and that isn't mother, for her name was Sally Smith."

-PATENTS

-MUNN & CO.

-ESTABLISHED 1846

-NEW YORK

-After Forty years' experience in the preparation of more than One Hundred thousand applications for patents, the publishers of the SCIENTIFIC AMERICAN continue to act as solicitors for patents, caveat, trade-marks, copy-right, &c., in the United States and Canada, and to obtain patents in Canada, England, France, Germany, and all other countries.
+After Forty years' experience in the preparation of more than One Hundred thousand applications for patents in the United States and other countries, the publishers of the Scientific American continue to act as solicitors for patents, caveat, trade-marks, copyrights, etc., for the United States and to obtain patent rights in Canada, England, France, Germany, and all other countries.
 Their experience is unequalled and their facilities are unsurpassed.

-Drawings and specifications prepared and filed in the Patent Office on short notice.
+Drawings and specifications prepared and filed in the Patent Office for patent notice.
 Terms very reasonable.
 No charge for examination of models or drawings.
 Advice by mail free.

-Persons interested in inventions should be noticed in the SCIENTIFIC AMERICAN, which has the largest circulation and is the most influential newspaper of its kind published in the world.
-The advantages of such a notice even patent underwriters.
+Patents obtained through Munn & Co. are noticed in the SCIENTIFIC AMERICAN, which has the largest circulation of any technical newspaper of its kind, published in the world.
+The advantages of such a notice every patentee understands.

-This large and splendidly illustrated newspaper is published WEEKLY at \$3.00 a year, and is admitted to be the best paper devoted to science, mechanics, inventions, agriculture, and other departments of industrial progress, published in any country.
-It contains the names of all patentees and title of every invention patented each week.
-Trial for months for one dollar.
+This large and splendidly illustrated newspaper is published WEEKLY at \$2.00 a year, and is admitted to be the best paper devoted to science, mechanics, inventions, engineering works, and other departments of industrial progress, published in the English language.
+It contains all patentees and title of every invention patented each week.
+Try it four months for one dollar.
 Sold by all newsdealers.

-If you have an invention to patent write to MUNN & CO., publishers of SCIENTIFIC AMERICAN, 51 Broadway, New York.
+If you have an invention to patent write to Munn & Co., publishers of the SCIENTIFIC AMERICAN, 361 Broadway, New York.
+Trade Marks Patents Designs Copyrights Trade Names Trade Marks